Mitchel34/Runoff_Forcasting/README.md

 The data includes:
 - NWM forecasts with hourly predictions at 1-18 hour lead times
 - USGS observational runoff data for ground truth

+**Note**: Large data files are not stored directly in the repository.
+Use the download script to retrieve them.

 ## Model